JoshuaKWiles/SoftwareEngineeringFinalProject/README.md

 To run the c++ code, open the .sln file and activate the UniversityConferenceCenterSystem project and unload the rest

 To view extra files like diagrams, the SRS, and the presentation file, open the Additional Resources folder

+Here is the link to the github: https://github.com/JoshuaKWiles/SoftwareEngineeringFinalProject/tree/Release